mmderakhshani/YOLOv2_Pytorch/README.md

 # YOLOv2_Pytorch
 This is a repository containing the implementation of YOLOv2.

-This implementation is 100% implementation of YOLO_v2.
+This implementation is 100% pytorch implementation of YOLO_v2.

 Original paper: [YOLO9000: Better, Faster, Stronger](https://arxiv.org/abs/1612.08242) by Joseph Redmond and Ali Farhadi.